erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 You can view a larger version [here](seefile/figures/perf-beamasm.svg).
-It contains the same information, but it is easier to share with others as it does not need the symbols in the executables.
+It contains the same information, but it is easier to share with others as it does not need the symbols in the executable.

 Using the same data we can also produce a graph where the scheduler profile data has been merged by using `sed`: